Amazon SQS Source Connector for Confluent Platform¶

 You can use this connector for a 30-day trial period without a license key.

-For a complete list of configuration properties for this connector, see Amazon SQS Source Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Amazon SQS Source Connector for Confluent Platform.

-In this quick start guide, you use the SQS source connector to export messages from an SQS FIFO queue to a Kafka topic.
+In this quick start guide, you use the SQS Source connector to export messages from an SQS FIFO queue to a Kafka topic.
+Before running the quick start, ensure the following:

 confluent local services start